 Aprofessional employee, except one serving in a position designated as management/confidential or one serving in a professional budget title listed in Appendix A, B or C of the Policies, shall be eligible for permanent appointment upon completion of seven consecutive years of full-time University service, providing the last two or more years of such service are in the same professional budget title.
 Permanent appointment shall be effective at the end of the term appointment in which the employee completes the required service and only upon approval by the Chancellor of a recommendation by the University President.

-The Human Resources Office will assume responsibility for monitoring the professional employee's progression toward permanency using the Oracle HR system.
+The Human Resources Office will assume responsibility for monitoring the professional employee's progression toward permanency using the SUNY HR system.
 Upon hire, HR staff will enter the anticipated date of permanent appointment.
 In addition, HR will change the permanency date as dictated by various transactions subsequent to appointment to ensure accuracy.
-Since HR masters have open access to the personnel data on their professional employees, they are urged to take an active part in understanding the timetable associated with required performance evaluations and permanent appointment.
-In general, the Human Resources Office will either notify departments as to when professional employees need to be evaluated or teach the HR master how to run the query yielding this information on their own.
-HR will remind HR masters of professional employees nearing permanency consideration so as to prepare the department as needed.
+Designated staff in departments who are charged with their area's personnel responsibilities are urged to take an active part in understanding the timetable associated with required performance evaluations and permanent appointment.
+Currently, personnel data on professional employees is provided by HR regularly, and more frequently upon request from departments.
+HR will remind departments of professional employees nearing permanency consideration so as to prepare the department as needed.
 Thorough and adequate performance evaluations should occur on an annual basis for all professional employees and are often the basis for decisions regarding renewal, non-renewal and permanent appointment.
-It is important to understand that any considerations of non-renewal of professional employees must be discussed with the Director or the Associate Director of Human Resources WELL IN ADVANCE, but decisions should not be delayed until the seventh year of employment.
+It is important to understand that any considerations of non-renewal of professional employees must be discussed with the Director or the Associate Director of Human Resources WELL IN ADVANCE, and decisions should not be delayed until the seventh year of employment.
 There are a variety of contractual caveats within the UUP Agreement and the Policies of the Board of Trustees, which dictate proper procedures to be followed in cases of non-renewal.
-Thus, working directly with the Assistant Vice President or Director is critical to assure the accomplishment of management's needs and employee rights.
+Thus, working directly with the Director is critical to assure the accomplishment of management's needs and employee rights.

 The professional employee must receive one year's notice from the President prior to the end of their term appointment recommending either permanent status or non-renewal.
 The supervisor must begin the recommendation process for either permanent status or non-renewal no later than 60 days prior to the one year notice date to ensure the recommendation is made within the contractual requirements.
 The immediate supervisor must fully support and justify a recommendation for permanent appointment giving due consideration to the following factors: